canjs/canjs/docs/can-guides/commitment/recipes/cta-bus-map/cta-bus-map.md

 In this section, we will:

 - Explore the relationship between ViewModel and View.
-- Make it so the title of the page chagnes from `<h1>YOUR TITLE HERE</h1>` to `<h1>CHICAGO CTA BUS TRACKER</h1>`.
+- Make it so the title of the page changes from `<h1>YOUR TITLE HERE</h1>` to `<h1>CHICAGO CTA BUS TRACKER</h1>`.
-- Let us adjust the title simply by changing the viewModel like:
+- Configure auto re-rendering of the template by simply setting a property on the `viewModel` like:
   ```js
   viewModel.title = "TITLE UPDATED"
   ```